-This was one of those games who just thought Fulham wouldn’t get anything out of.
+This was one of those games you just thought Fulham wouldn’t get anything out of.
 Outpassed and outplayed by a slick Spurs side that looked like they were starting to click again under Martin Jol, the home side found themselves 3-1 down after a brilliant solo goal from the impressive Gareth Bale just after the hour.
 That looked like game over, especially as Fulham’s solitary goal came against the run of play courtesy of a Clint Dempsey header.

 But somehow Lawrie Sanchez’s side clawed themselves back into the contest.
 Tottenham fans could point with some justification to the fact that Fulham’s unlikely resurgence came only after Robbie Keane, who had partnered Dimitar Berbatov in a razor-sharp Spurs attack, was substituted with a quarter of the game left.
 The game still looked well beyond Fulham when the tireless Alexei Smertin, easily their best player, shot towards goal more in hope than expectation from the edge of the box.
 The goal owed much to fortune as a hefty deflection off Ricardo Roche, who threw himself in front of the ball, took it away from the helpless Paul Robinson.